 When You Can’t Make It

 If less than 48 hours’ notice is given, the lesson is paid in full.
-Thank you for respecting the time that’s reserved just for you and keeping the studio running smoothly.
+Thank you for respecting the time that’s reserved just for you and for helping keep the studio running smoothly.

 In June: If you miss a lesson with notice and we can’t find a make-up, the fee can be used for a summer lesson in July or August.
 Credits expire in September so the studio can start fresh in the fall.